 The GSLAS held it’s first meeting in March of 1994.
 Brenda Simpson, a very talented breeder of African cichlids; had been in touch with breeders around the country and heard about the clubs they were connected with.
 Brenda gathered some friends and proposed starting a fish club in Utah.
 The first officers were: Bob Allen president, Brenda Simpson vice president, and Lee Krogh secretary-treasurer.

 On April 25 1996 Brenda was able to bring Ad Konings from Germany to speak at the club.
 This meeting brought over 100 people and really gave the club a boost.The club has had many great speakers and members since then.
 Come see what it’s all about you will be glad you did.

-Regular meetings are usually the second Thursday of every month
+Regular meetings are usually the third Thursday of every month

 Auctions are held on a Saturday in March and a Saturday in October.